SahilGothoskar/Sales/Assignment_3/Readme.md

 				);
 				'''

-# Creating the table into our
+# Creating the table into our  database
-# database
 cursor.execute(create_table)

-# Opening the tweets-records.csv file
+# Opening the Cleaned_1.csv file
 file = open('D:\DMDD\Assignment 3\TEST\Cleaned_1.csv' , errors='ignore')

-# Reading the contents of the
+# Reading the contents of the Cleaned_1.csv file
-# tweets-records.csv file
 contents = csv.reader(file)

-# SQL query to insert data into the
+# SQL query to insert data into the services table
-# tweets table
 insert_records = "INSERT INTO services (ZHVI, MoM, YoY, ForecastYoYPctChange, NegativeEquity, Delinquency, DaysOnMarket) VALUES( ?, ?, ?, ?, ?, ?, ?)"

-# Importing the contents of the file
-# into our tweets table
+# Importing the contents of the file  into our tweets table
 cursor.executemany(insert_records, contents)

-# SQL query to retrieve all data from
-# the person table To verify that the
-# data of the csv file has been successfully
-# inserted into the table
+# SQL query to retrieve all data from  the person table To verify that the data of the csv file has been successfully inserted into the table
-# Change Table to tweets after the SQL
+# Change Table to services after the SQL
 select_all = "SELECT * FROM services"
 rows = cursor.execute(select_all).fetchall()